sfortis/openai_tts/README.md

 - **Precise Audio Duration Detection** – Improved timing for TTS playback with better synchronization.
 - **Performance Optimizations** – Improved audio processing for faster TTS responses.

+### ⭐ New Features in 3.6
+- **Optional API key for custom endpoints** – API key is only required for OpenAI.
+Local/custom TTS servers can work without authentication.
+- **Multi-language support** – 54 languages now available in HA Assist pipeline settings.

 ### ⭐ New Features in 3.5
 - **TTS Streaming** – Reduced latency with streaming support (HA 2025.7+). *Note: Streaming is disabled when chime or audio normalization is enabled.*
 - **Reconfigure** – Allows changing the API key and URL endpoint without recreating the entity.